evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-09/readme.md

 kubectl create namespace mem-example
 ```

-To get a better insights what kubernetes does behind the scene, I recommend you to use Windows Terminal with two sessions (use `Shift+Alt+D` to split the current window).
+To get a better insights what Kubernetes does behind the scene, I recommend you to use Windows Terminal with two sessions (use `Shift+Alt+D` to split the current window).
 In the right-hand session, run watcher command for `mem-example` namespace `kubectl get po -w -n mem-example`.
 In the left-hand session run labs commands.

 ## Task #2 - specify a memory request and a memory limit